Provider API reference

 ## Provider response fields [#provider-response-fields]

-Provider read responses return a single provider object with nested `topics`.
-Provider list responses return the same provider fields, the nested `topics` array, and `topicsCount`, `activeTopicsCount`, and `revokedTopicsCount` so dashboards can show active and audit counts separately.
+A provider read response returns a single object with nested `topics`.
+List responses return the same fields plus `topicsCount`, `activeTopicsCount`, and `revokedTopicsCount`, so dashboards can show active and audit counts separately.

 | Field | Meaning |